 Sistrunk Marketplace and Brewery is another not-to-miss spot for craft beer, but it offers so much more than that.
 This enormous space also houses a sprawling food hall, a small-batch distillery, cooking classes, local art and music, and a DJ academy.
 It’s no wonder that people describe this venue as a “lifestyle complex.”

 Play some games while you drink in Flagler Village

 Across the country, bars that offer activities and games like duckpin bowling and axe throwing are growing in popularity.
 It’s no different in Flagler Village.
-This trendy area features funky Fort Lauderdale bars with all these activities and more.
+This trendy area features some of the best bars in Fort Lauderdale with all these activities and more.

 If you’re looking for duckpin bowling, shuffleboard, darts, and ring toss, you should stop by the Rec Room in the MASS District.
 All the activities are free, but the bar recommends calling ahead to reserve duckpin bowling lanes.
 When you’re not playing the games, you can enjoy live music on Thursdays and excellent happy hour specials.

 Axe throwing has become a craze, and it’s the perfect way to live out your dream of being a lumberjack.
 Chops and Hops in Flagler Village allows you to learn and enjoy this centuries-old activity while sipping on craft beers from a rotating draft list.
 You’ll get all the instruction you need to get started before playing different axe throwing games.